Jaseci-Labs/jaseci/docs/docs/internals/spec/jaclang.md

 ### Class Declarations in Jac

 Class declarations in Jac use `object` instead of Python's `class`.
 The constructor function in Jac is declared using `can entry()` instead of Python's `__init__`.
 This shift aligns with Jac's innovative approach to object-oriented programming, while still maintaining familiarity for Python developers.
+### Exception Handling in Jac

+Jac Exceptions build directly upon Python's exceptions.
+Jac includes `try`, `except`, `finally` and `raise` keywords using the same semantics (and imported objects) as python.
-### Code Statements in Jac
+### Code Statements amd Expressions in Jac

-For general code statements, we provide an equivalency set that mirrors Python's structures.
-The only exceptions are the new types introduced in the next section, which add additional functionality and flexibility to the Jac programming language.
+For general code statements and expression, we provide an equivalency set that mirrors Python's structures.
+We've also expanded on the capabilities described here with the new language features that add additional functionality and flexibility to the Jac programming language.
+These are discussed in the next section (Purple Pill).
+Here we describe the basic equivalency set.

 ## Purple Pill: New Language Features to Improve Traditional Programming